Koukash keen to return to rugby league

 "But I have a special love for Leigh and maybe one day I might be joining Derek [Beaumont]."

-Koukash's time at Salford was a mixed bag, as large sums were spent but the returns on his investment were a best finish of fourth place in Super League and reaching a Challenge Cup semi-final.
+Koukash's time at Salford was a mixed bag, as large sums were spent but the returns on his investment were a best pre-Super 8s finish of fourth place in Super League and reaching a Challenge Cup semi-final.

 The Red Devils were even 80 minutes away from relegation and only a remarkable late fightback, capped by Gareth O'Brien's golden-point drop goal, in 2016's Million Pound Game kept them in the top flight.